hellonaeunkim/JavaStudy/part_013/README.md

 ## Stream
 A stream can be defined as a sequence of data.
 There are two kinds of Streams.
--**InPutStream** : The InputStream is used to read data from a source.
+- **InPutStream** : The InputStream is used to read data from a source.
--**OutPutStream** : The OutputStream is used for writing data to a destination.
+- **OutPutStream** : The OutputStream is used for writing data to a destination.

 ## Byte Streams